FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 In the following the different courses provided by the Institute of Architecture of Application Systems ([IAAS](http://www.iaas.uni-stuttgart.de/institut/mitarbeiter/indexE.php)) are discussed.
 Several clusters of courses emphasizing different foci are recommended.

+These courses are motivated by the charter of IAAS that is sketched next.

-## Subject Areas of IAAS Research and Teaching
+## Charter of IAAS

 The term *application system* is a piece of software supporting one or more core business activities of an enterprise.
 Typically, such a system